So you want to grow your blog traffic with Pinterest, but at the same time find the best Pinterest tools for bloggers to see results faster?

 But there’s a smarter way to create a consistent pinning schedule:

-Plus, they now have a 100% free plan – so you have nothing to lose if you try it out.
+Plus, they now have a 100% free plan – so there’s no risk in trying it out.

-I know I’ve talked about Tailwind before and I just can’t shut up about it.
+I know I’ve talked about Tailwind before.
+But you know what?
+I just can’t shut up about it.

 If you’re not familiar, Tailwind is much more than “just” a Pinterest automation tool.

-It’s a complete Pinterest management tool with some pretty nifty analytics features.
+It’s a complete Pinterest management tool with some pretty nifty analytics features, too.

 What can you do with Tailwind?